fenago/data-analysis-pandas/lab_guides/lab_10.md

 Addressing class imbalance
 ==========================

-When faced with a class imbalance in our data, we may want to try to balance the training data before we build a model around it.
-In order to do this, we can use one of the following imbalanced sampling techniques:

--   Over-sample the minority class.
--   Under-sample the majority class.

-In the case of **over-sampling**, we pick a larger proportion from the minority class in order to get closer to the amount of the majority class; this may involve a technique such as bootstrapping or generating new data similar to the values in the existing data (using machine learning algorithms such as nearest neighbors). **Under-sampling**, on the other hand, will take less data overall by reducing the amount taken from the majority class.
-The decision to use over-sampling or under-sampling will depend on the amount of data we started with, and in some cases, computational costs.
-In practice, we wouldn\'t try either of these without first trying to build the model with the class imbalance.
-It\'s important not to try to optimize things prematurely; not to mention that by building the model first, we have a baseline to compare our imbalanced sampling attempts against.

-Important note

-Huge performance issues can arise if the minority class that we have in the data isn\'t truly representative of the full spectrum present in the population.
-For this reason, our method of collecting the data in the first place should be both known to us and carefully evaluated before proceeding to modeling.
-If we aren\'t careful, we could easily build a model that can\'t generalize to new data, regardless of how we handle the class imbalance.

 Before we explore any imbalanced sampling techniques, let\'s create a baseline model using **k-nearest neighbors** (**k-NN**) classification, which will classify observations according to the